Insular art

 Seen after those two pages, folio 34r stops looking like pure exuberance.
 It becomes easier to see what Kells is actually doing: taking the same Insular habits of framing, repetition, and symbolic emphasis, then pushing them toward greater density, looser scale shifts, and a more theatrical surface.

-The best next step from here is the essay Book of Kells vs Lindisfarne Gospels.
-It turns this page into a method: what to look at first, how Kells differs from Lindisfarne, and why Durrow matters as the earlier baseline.
-After that, it becomes useful to compare Kells to the more Romanizing legibility of Carolingian art or to use the art quiz as a quick check.
+The essay Book of Kells vs Lindisfarne Gospels extends that reading path: what to look at first, how Kells differs from Lindisfarne, and why Durrow remains the earlier baseline.
+After that, compare Kells with the more Romanizing legibility of Carolingian art or use the art quiz as a quick check.

 Explore more